jsm209/TownGame/README.md

 # APPENDIX

 This is a section dedicated to keeping notes about how certain ideas or numbers were derived for future reference.

+## Justification for target of 40k Population

+This figure is just based around some of the smallest populations for countries in real life:

+- Vatican City: Approximately 800 people.
+- San Marino: About 35,000 people.
+- Liechtenstein: Around 40,000 people.
+- Andorra: Approximately 80,000 people.
+- Monaco: Around 40,000 people.

 ## Population Growth